SCIENCE IN SOUTH AFRICA

 Performance: Performance functions are distributed across various entities, including higher education institutions (HEIs), public research institutions (PRIs), and the business sector.
 PRIs in South Africa operate similarly to their counterparts in other countries, conducting research and development (R&D) based on a defined mandate and using a mixed income model, which includes both government core grants and contract research income.

 International relations in S&T: Since the end of apartheid in 1994, a key strategic priority for South Africa has been to normalise and enhance international scientific relations after a period of relative isolation.
-The DSI has been instrumental in advancing this objective, ensuring that improved international engagement is integrated throughout the NSI.
+The DSTI has been instrumental in advancing this objective, ensuring that improved international engagement is integrated throughout the NSI.